VasiliyTemniy/micro-std-response/README.md

 ## Usage
 While some parts of this package could be used by dependency management tools, .proto file cannot be imported this way.
-Using any part of this package as a git submodule, however, can solve this issue.
+Using this package as a git submodule, however, can solve this issue.

 ### Submodule
 To add this package as a submodule to another git repository, run the following command: